 Heat and lights

-- Check the temperature your invertebrates will need before you bring them home.
-Depending on the species, they’ll prefer water somewhere between 68 and 82 degrees Fahrenheit.
+- Check the temperature your shrimp, snails or crabs will need before you bring them home.
+Depending on the species, they'll prefer water somewhere between 68 and 82 degrees Fahrenheit (20-28 Celsius).

 - Choose an aquarium heater with 5 watts of power for each gallon of water in the aquarium.
 A large aquarium may need a heater at either end.